 Call routing is a standard feature of most IVRs, as it routes customer calls to their desired department or appropriate call center agent.
 Fonolo smart routing takes this one step further by directing call traffic efficiently with automatic routing, while using speech recognition to better analyze customer data and history and improve call efficiency.

 Customers are becoming more and more irritated with traditional IVR.
-Consider upgrading to a Visual IVR system, which performs a similar function through your business’ webpage or app and allows customers to tap or click their preferred options and even enter important information that your agents can use to support them.
+Consider upgrading to Web Call-Backs (formerly known as a Visual IVR system), which performs a similar function through your business’ webpage or app and allows customers to tap or click their preferred options and even enter important information that your agents can use to support them.
 Plus, it’s more convenient for customers to tap or click menu options on a device than to listen to all of the menu options over the phone.

 5. Adopt call-back technology.